xythobuz/SerialGamepad/README.md

 ## protocol command-line app

 This small utility only reads the channel values from a serial port and pretty-prints them to a POSIX compatible terminal.

+# For Developers

+You don’t need to use the included Makefile if you want to change something in the GUI App.
+Just directly open the XCode project file.

+However, the makefile allows you not only to build the GUI app, but also a distributable Installer including the foohid dependency.
+For this, just run `make distribute`.
+The finished installer will be placed in `bin/SerialGamepad.pkg`.

+To build the command-line apps and the GUI apps, just run `make all`.
+You can also install all of them using `sudo make install`.
+The cli-binaries will go to `/usr/local/bin`, the App to `/Applications`.

 ## Other Resources